-Do you need sewing and quilting help?
+Do you need help sewing and quilting?
 Educating by sharing information is an age-old method widespread on the internet.
 Here you will be able to navigate to subjects of interest relating to sewing and quilting.
 I have decades behind a needle and hope you will benefit from what I share.
 After reviewing subjects below, sign up to receive notice of new posts.

 Threads Are Not All Created Equal